Welcome to the Performing Arts department

 Phase 2 – Year 8

 In year 8 Performing Arts, students study two lessons per fortnight building on the learning in year 7 to further develop students’ knowledge of styles and performance techniques.
 As well as this, students also begin to develop an understanding of other roles in the Performing Arts industry.
-Students start the year exploring Slapstick comedy with a focus on physical skills, specifically action and reaction and stage combat through mime.
+Students start the year exploring ‘Blood Brothers’ with a focus on demonstrating status, age and emotion through physical and vocal characterisation skills.

 Towards the end term students complete a character development project which further develops the acting skills from year 7 and 8.
-After this, students work in small groups to devise their own performance based on the theme of ‘fate’.
-During this project, students will be able to pick their specialism from either Acting or Dance.
+After this, students work in small groups to devise their own performance.

 In year 9 Performing Arts, students study one lesson per fortnight building on the learning from year 7 and 8 to further develop students’ knowledge of styles and performance techniques, ensuring students are prepared for continuing their studies in year 10 if they wish to do so.

-Students start the year with a short Dance workshop project where they learn more complex choreography, with a focus on dynamics and musicality.
-Their second project, not only develops their skills in Performing Arts, but introduces them to essential skills in Media and film, in preparation for a possible preference in Creative Media Production.
-Students work in groups to develop the routine from the previous project into a Music video.
-This includes; rehearsal, filming, editing and evaluating the final footage.
+Students start the year with ‘Acting for TV and Film’ a project that not only develops their skills in Performing Arts, but introduces them to essential skills in Media and film, in preparation for a possible preference in Creative Media Production.
+Students work in groups to plan, produce, edit and evaluate a short film.

 The final assessed project of year 9 is a devising project where students learn about another new style ‘Theatre in Education’ (TIE).
 Students work in groups to devise their own performance based on the theme of ‘World War 2’.
 During this project, students will be able to pick their specialism from either Acting or Dance.